MSc in Psychological Research

 Assessment of the course

-Candidates are awarded a Merit, if they attain a mean mark above 65% in all modules, and achieve a mark of 65% or above for the Research Project Dissertation.
+Candidates are awarded a Pass if they attain a grade mark of 50 or above in each of the eight graded modules they have taken and the Research Project Dissertation.

 - Lectures provide core knowledge, concepts and principles